lightdash/lightdash/docs/docs/references/filters.md

 # Filters

-Filters appear at the top of an explore and allow users to change the data being pulled into the explore.
+Filters appear at the top of the Explore view and allow users to change the data being pulled in.

 ---